Hydraxon91/WorkbooksCombined/Workbooks.md

 The `yield` keyword returns elements one element at a time from an enumerator block (for, foreach, while) as an `IEnumerable` collection.<br>
 It uses requires less memory and less code than creating the IEnumerable before the enumerator and filling it in the enumerator, and returning after.

 ### How do you manually break out of a loop?

 Using the `break` (`yield break`), `return`, `goto`, `throw` keywords.

 ### What does the `var` keyword mean?

 The `var` keyword (stands for variable) and is used as a wildcard to not having to specify exact variable type of the variable.
 With the `var` keyword, the type is implicitly specified.
 It should be used with a well named variable.

 ### What is the _primary constructor syntax_?

 The primary constructor syntax is a feature supposedly introduced in C# 9.0 that provides a concise way to declare immutable types, like records that was also introduced in C# 9.0.

 The properties of the class are initialized in the constructor without needing to declare them explicitly. <br>
-Examples of not using and using primary constructor syntax:<br>
+Examples of not using and using primary constructor syntax:

 ```C#
 //prior to C# 9.0
 public class Person()